hstaudacher/osgi-jax-rs-connector/README.md

 The example for the consumer is splitted into two bundles called `com.eclipsesource.jaxrs.consumer.example` and `com.eclipsesource.jaxrs.consumer.example.caller`.
 The example bundle contains the data model and the resource interface while the caller just calls the service.
 The example fetches data from github and is pretty simple.

 ### Apache Karaf Integration
 If you want to deploy the connector into [Apache Karaf](http://karaf.apache.org/) take a look at the [karaf-integration example](https://github.com/hstaudacher/osgi-jax-rs-connector/tree/master/examples/karaf-integration).
-To get tarted read the step-by-step guide in the [README](https://github.com/hstaudacher/osgi-jax-rs-connector/tree/master/examples/karaf-integration/README.md).
+To get started read the step-by-step guide in the [README](https://github.com/hstaudacher/osgi-jax-rs-connector/tree/master/examples/karaf-integration/README.md).

 ### Starter Kit
 If you are working with [Bndtools](http://bndtools.org), a [Starter Kit](https://github.com/BryanHunt/bndtools-equinox-app-kit) is available to help you get going.
 You will most likely want either the [rest](https://github.com/BryanHunt/bndtools-equinox-app-kit/tree/rest) or [mongo-rest](https://github.com/BryanHunt/bndtools-equinox-app-kit/tree/mongo-rest) branch.